ClintWinter/clintwinter.me/src/pages/tailwind.md

 **You’re fanatical about polish**

 This is a tough one because working at a startup like mine means we have to ship.
 It's probably a good thing because I am prone to spending a lot of time on something small.
-Working at a place aligns with my personality in that way sounds like a dream.
+Working at a place that aligns with my personality in that way sounds like a dream.

 **You love great design.**